You can use bank statements to secure a home loan.

 When applying for a bank statement program home loan, there are various types of income that can be used to qualify.
 These loans are specifically designed for self-employed borrowers who may have non-traditional income sources.
 Here are some types of income that can be considered:

-Self-employment income: Self-employed individuals can use their business bank statements to demonstrate their monthly income.
+Self-employment income: Self-employed individuals can use their business or personal bank statements to demonstrate their monthly income.
 This can include profits from their business, consulting fees, freelance income, or any other income generated through self-employment.

-Other sources of income: In addition to self-employment and rental income, other sources of income such as alimony, child support, disability benefits, or investment income can also be considered for a bank statement program home loan.
+Other sources of income: In addition to self-employment and rental income, other sources of income such as alimony, child support, disability benefits, retirement or investment income can also be considered for a bank statement program home loan.
 It’s important to provide documentation and proof of these income sources.

 Documentation Requirements for Self-Employed Borrowers